ouspg/SOP-Robot/docs/DEVELOPMENT.md

 **Note: if you do not wish to use vagrant, you can instead run the vagrant-scripts/bootstrap.sh script on a clean Ubuntu Focal Fossa installation (you have to do minor changes to the script)**

+**Note: after creatgin the machine, you will have to enable the USB controller in VM settings manually**

 If you are not familiar with git, take a look at this tutorial: <https://www.tutorialspoint.com/git/index.htm>

 [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) this repository and do your development there.